Avigilon: New Products and Innovations 2019

 Content Adaptive IR Technology

 Megapixels and 360-degree video don’t mean anything if the camera can’t see anything, and Avigilon knows this.

 While their H4 security cameras already have powerful lighting tech, like Wide Dynamic Range and Avigilon’s LightCatcher technology, Avigilon rolled out their new Content Adaptive IR with the MultiSensor.

 Content Adaptive IR comes courtesy of a 360-degree LED ring placed around the camera lens.
-The LED’s automatically adjust intensity in response to objects in the video: dimming themselves to keep from overexposing objects in the foreground, while increasing to illuminate objects further from the lens – up to 100 feet away, in fact.
+The LED automatically adjusts intensity in response to objects in the video, dimming themselves to keep from overexposing objects in the foreground while increasing to illuminate objects further from the lens – up to 100 feet away, in fact.

-The result?
-Clear and useable video no matter what lighting you’re recording in, and in whatever direction the H4 is focused.
+The result: clear and usable video no matter what lighting you’re recording in, and in whatever direction the H4 is focused.

 Access Control Meets Video: H4 Video Intercom